darrylwest/darrylwest.github.io/book-reports/long-winter-trilogy.md

 * KSC - Kennedy Space Center
 * Ceres - the battle of Ceres against the harvester
 * Keuiper Belt - Pluto + other dwarf planets
+* Eos - the new world
+* Jericho City - first planed settlement on Eos

 ## Vocabulary